cheesuschris/fitpickai/README.md

 ## 🚀 Getting Started

-Visit the actual deployed version on vercel, or:
+Visit the deployment on vercel, or run locally:

 ### 1. Clone Repo
 ```bash